five23/plexure.js/README.md

 plexure.js
 ==========
-A future confronting the past which is our future.
+"A future confronting the past which is our future."

+A work in progress and slowly evolving toolkit for exploring the Freesound API (and others).

 ![screenshot.png](/screenshot.png "screenshot")